 The Alcohol and Gaming Commission of Ontario (AGCO) is a Provincial agency, established February 23, 1998 under the Alcohol and Gaming Regulation and Public Protection Act, 1996.
 The Act gave the AGCO responsibility for the administration of the Liquor Licence Act and the Gaming Control Act, 1992.
 Complementary legislative amendments eliminated the Gaming Control Commission and the Liquor Licence Board of Ontario.
+On April 1, 2016, the AGCO assumed responsibility for regulating horse racing in Ontario under the Horse Racing Licence Act passed in December 2015.

 The AGCO is a regulatory agency that reports to the Ministry of the Attorney General, and is responsible for the administration of the following: